yodamad/heimdall/site/docs/flags.md

 But you can also define it at run time with this option.
 It will override the potential value existing in the configuration file.

 ## Verbose mode : `--verbose` or `-v`

+By enabling this option, more logs are traced within the log file and in the console output.
+This helps to debug if you face some problems running Heimdall.